Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 Kansas State vs. Montana State Betting Trends

-- Kansas State has put together a 20-11-1 record against the spread this season.
+- Kansas State has compiled a 20-11-1 record against the spread this season.

 - A total of 16 out of the Wildcats' 32 games this season have gone over the point total.